ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 to get a better understanding on this cookbook pattern).
 This cookbook sits beside your application source code, hence two of the different project types sharing one build process.

-Combining your environment cookbook with your application build (or application assembly build) will allow you to keep your application binaries and configuration files to be promoted and deployed together.
+Combining your environment cookbook and your application build (or application assembly build) will allow you to promote and deploy your application binaries and configuration files together.
 This is important as you do not want these two things to diverge e.g. applying the wrong version of configuration file to the wrong version of application in production.